 Folks who live in small quarters (or just choose to grow plants and trees in containers) come to a crossroad when the nighttime temperatures fall below 15ºF.
 The problem is this: when the temperature dips to 20ºF and stays there for a while, it’s possible to freeze the core roots of the plants.
 Until you decide to bring the plants inside, you should thoroughly water the pots prior to cold snaps.
 This will help protect the roots.
 It’s easier for freeze damage to occur in a dry container than in a wet container!

 When the weather gets cold, and you are working toward winterizing, you can move your container plants into an unheated garage or shed.
 Prior to moving, thoroughly water the pots.
 If a plant is cold-hardy, you can leave it outside by mounding 4-6 inches of mulch around and over the top of the pot — heavy enough to provide a protective barrier around the pot.
 Prior to mounding, you should adequately water the pot.
 For added protection, consider using some type of rodent bait in the sawdust or mulch to avoid mice depredation.

 Keep in mind, some container plants need to be transferred inside because they may not be cold hardy for the zones in which they are planted.
 Such is the case with Asian Persimmon trees for folks in zones 4-5.
-Here at Stark Bro’s, we’ve been winterizing our our persimmons by transferring 100 10-gallon pots inside for over 10 years.
+Here at Stark Bro’s, we’ve been winterizing our persimmon trees by transferring 100 10-gallon pots inside for over 10 years*.
 If you love this fruit but live in a zone-challenged area, know that these plants adapt and fruit well in a containerized situation — as long as they are moved inside for the winter months.